Esri/esri-loader/README.md

 ![Diagram of framework specfic wrappers of this library and applications that use this library](https://docs.google.com/drawings/d/1we3VFggV78jlUMyaM9eg-YsJlT5J2FfyDcfe6CyMA0k/pub?w=1064&h=581)

-Here are some applications that use this library (presented by framework in alphabetical order - not picking any favories here :stuck_out_tongue_winking_eye:):
+Here are some applications and framework-specific wrapper libraries that use this library (presented by framework in alphabetical order - not picking any favories here :stuck_out_tongue_winking_eye:):

 ### [Angular](https://angular.io/)
 - [esri-angular-cli-example](https://github.com/tomwayson/esri-angular-cli-example) - Example of how to to use the ArcGIS API for JavaScript in an Angular CLI app, which uses [angular-esri-loader](https://github.com/tomwayson/angular-esri-loader) by way of [angular-esri-components](https://github.com/TheKeithStewart/angular-esri-components)